HerzogAndrean/SHKR/README.md

 # CREDITS

-Special thanks to Heroesflorian, Monsterfish_ und Nevikov
+Special thanks to Heroesflorian, Monsterfish_ and Nevikov

 # SUPPORT